Zachary-Levesque/real-time-trading-system/README.md

 ## Next Phase

-Phase 9 should add automated background updates and real-time-style processing.
+Phase 10 should harden deployment and operational setup around the now-automated system.